fsr-de/1327/README.md

 ### Virtual Environment

 Another way of executing this django application is the use of a virtual python environment.
 This way bypasses the needs for a virtual machine and simplifies the life with multiple python versions installed:

+/“Vagrant enables users to create and configure lightweight, reproducible, and portable development environments.”/

 ```bash
 virtualenv -p /usr/bin/python3 env